Adoration: Ancient Middle East

 In Eastern countries, adoration has been performed in an attitude still more lowly.
 The Persian method, introduced by Cyrus the Great, was to kiss the knee and fall on the face at the prince's feet, striking the earth with the forehead and kissing the ground.
 This striking of the earth with the forehead, usually a fixed number of times, was a form of adoration sometimes paid to Eastern potentates.

-The Jews kissed in homage, as did other groups mentioned in the Old Testament.
-Thus in 1 Kings 19:18, God is made to say, "Yet I have left me seven thousand in Israel, all the knees which have not bowed unto Baal, and every mouth which hath not kissed him."
-And in Psalms 2:12, "Kiss the Son, lest he be angry, and ye perish from the way".
+The Jews kissed in homage, as did other groups mentioned in the Old Testament: thus in 1 Kings 19:18, God is made to say, "Yet I have left me seven thousand in Israel, all the knees which have not bowed unto Baal, and every mouth which hath not kissed him", and in Psalm 2:12, "Kiss the Son, lest he be angry, and ye perish from the way".
 (See also Hosea 13:2.)